Person and hand icons

 The fixed cost model offers several benefits to organizations.
 Most importantly, it provides cost predictability.
 With a fixed price agreed upon, there are no unexpected expenses or budget overruns.
 This makes financial planning and resource allocation easier for the client.
 Secondly, the fixed cost model promotes clear deliverables and timelines.
 The client and the service provider agree on specific goals and deadlines, which ensures transparency and accountability.

-The fixed cost model has quite a few limitations that organizations should consider.
+The fixed price model has quite a few limitations that organizations should consider.
 One potential challenge is the lack of flexibility.
-Once the contract is signed, making changes can be difficult and may lead to additional costs or delays.
+Once the contract is signed, making changes can be challenging and may lead to additional costs or delays.
 Therefore, it is essential to conduct thorough upfront planning and requirements analysis to avoid the need for significant changes during the project.

 • Website development.
-When creating a website with specific features and functionalities, the fixed cost model ensures that the project is delivered within a predetermined budget and timeline.
+When creating a website with customized features and functionalities, the fixed cost model ensures that the project is delivered within a predetermined budget and timeline.

 • Application development.
 If an organization needs to develop a mobile app with a fixed set of features, the fixed cost model can help ensure that the app is delivered on time and within budget.